Grammarly vs. Gboard: Which AI Keyboard for iOS and Android Is Best?

 Gboard:

-This price difference is significant—$140 a year is substantial for a keyboard app.
+This price difference is significant—$144 a year is substantial for a keyboard app (that's roughly what you'd pay for a couple of streaming services).
 Whether Grammarly's premium features justify the cost depends entirely on how much you value perfect writing and how often you write important content on your phone.
+For professionals who write client-facing messages daily, it might pay for itself in saved reputation and clearer communication.
+For casual users?
+Probably overkill.

 Who Should Choose Grammarly?